mselim6022/SYSC3010_MohamedSelim/Lab-3/readme.md

 ## [lab3-firebase.py](https://github.com/mselim6022/SYSC3010_MohamedSelim/blob/main/Lab-3/lab3-firebase.py)
 This program uses the sensors of a connected SenseHat to determine the Temperature, Humidity and Pressure around it, and proceeds to write this information to the provided Firebase database.
+In total, 5 readings are made and entered into the database.
 The program then reads the last 3 entries of another provided Firebase database.
 The details for the database to send data to are provided under config{}.
 The details for the database to read data from are provided under config2{}.